lorenzsp/EMRI_FrequencyDomainWaveforms/README.md

 # EMRI Frequency Domain Waveforms

 This folder contains the scripts to reproduce the Frequency Domain EMRI Waveform analysis presented in [arxiv-number-in-prep]().
-In `Tutorial_FrequencyDomain_Waveforms.ipynb` you can find how to generate Frequency Domain waveforms and compare them to the time domain ones as in the following figure
+In `Tutorial_FrequencyDomain_Waveforms.ipynb` you can find how to generate the Frequency Domain (FD) waveforms and compare them to the Time Domain (TD) ones as in the following figure:

 ![time domain VS frequency domain](https://github.com/lorenzsp/EMRI_FourierDomainWaveforms/blob/main/figures/FD_TD_frequency.png)